hummingbot/hummingbot-site/docs/protocols/gateway.md

 balance
 ```

 And you should see your wallet balance on the native blockchain asset (i.e. ETH for Uniswap / Ethereum, AVAX for Pangolin / Avalanche) for your connected networks related to the decentralized exchanges.
+Other ERC20 token assets on your wallet will only be displayed once you have loaded an [amm_arb strategy](/strategies/amm-arbitrage/).

 ![Getting blockchain asset balances](/assets/img/gateway-balance.png)